 Perhaps it is time for faster simpler authorisation system such as allowing registered repurposed drugs to be prescribed by registered medical professionals, even allowing health insurance funds to pay for the drugs.

 Could there be any connection between promoting costly new drugs and rubbishing possibly effective patent expired old drugs?

-Merck has issued a strongly worded official notification that after extensive data review, "We do not believe that the data available support the safety and efficacy of ivermectin beyond the doses and populations indicated in the regulatory agency-approved prescribing information."
+Merck has issued a strongly worded official notification on 4 February 2021 that after extensive data review, "We do not believe that the data available support the safety and efficacy of ivermectin beyond the doses and populations indicated in the regulatory agency-approved prescribing information."